-Bingo is definitely a family favorite around here.
+This Christmas Bingo printable game is definitely a family favorite around here!

 I love it because it’s fun, easy, and doesn’t require a lot of mental work on my part.
 I am sad to say that games that require a lot of mental strategy or exertion are not really my cup of tea right now.
 (I’m looking at you, chess!)
 I save all my mental strength for dinner and my 3rd-grader’s homework.
 Sigh.
 Such is life, right?